realadammatthew/humbleberger/src/copy/what-is-sin.md

 ## What Is Sin?

-We live in a world full of brokenness.
-We see injustice, violence, selfishness, and pain all around us.
-But the Bible teaches that the root cause of all of it is something deeper—something inside us.
-That problem is called **sin**.

-**Sin is not just doing bad things—it’s the condition of being separated from God.** It is a spiritual sickness that touches every part of human life.
-And yet, the good news is that God hasn’t left us in this condition.
-Through **Yeshua, the Messiah**, God offers us a way back to healing and wholeness.
+Dear friend, we live in a world broken by injustice, selfishness, and pain.
+The Bible reveals the root of this brokenness: **sin**.
+Sin isn’t just doing bad things—it’s a spiritual condition that separates us from God, infecting every part of our lives.
+But here’s the glorious truth: God loves you too much to leave you in this state.
+Through **Yeshua, the Messiah**, He offers the only way to forgiveness, healing, and eternal life.

 ---

 ## Where Did Sin Come From?

-The Bible tells us that sin entered the world in the very beginning.
-In **Genesis 3**, Adam and Eve—humanity’s first parents—chose to disobey God.
-They were tempted by Satan, and they decided to go their own way instead of trusting their Creator.

-That one act brought a deep brokenness into the human story.
-From that moment, **sin and death became part of human nature**.
-Every person born since has inherited this condition—we don’t have to learn how to do wrong; it comes naturally.
+In **Genesis 3**, Adam and Eve, our first parents, chose to disobey God, tempted by Satan to go their own way.
+That rebellion broke humanity’s perfect relationship with God, bringing **sin and death** into the world.
+Since then, every person is born with this sinful nature—we don’t need to learn how to sin; it’s woven into who we are apart from God.

 ---

 ## What Does Sin Do?

-Sin has real consequences:
+Sin’s consequences are devastating:

-* **It separates us from God.** Just like Adam and Eve were removed from the Garden, our relationship with God is broken.
+- **It separates us from God.** Like Adam and Eve’s exile from the Garden, sin cuts us off from our Creator.
-* **It affects everything.** The prophet Isaiah said, “All our righteous acts are like filthy rags” (Isaiah 64:6).
-Even the good things we try to do fall short of God's perfect standard.
+- **It taints everything.** Even our best efforts fall short, as Isaiah says, “All our righteous acts are like filthy rags” (Isaiah 64:6).
-* **It distorts how we see the world.** We often think we’re doing what’s right, but Proverbs reminds us that “there is a way that seems right to a person, but in the end it leads to death” (Prov.
+- **It distorts our perspective.** Proverbs warns, “There is a way that seems right to a person, but in the end it leads to death” (Prov.
 14:12).
-* **It spreads.** Sin doesn’t just live in individuals—it shows up in families, communities, nations, and systems.
+- **It spreads.** Sin corrupts families, communities, and nations, leaving brokenness in its wake.

 ---

 ## Does the Bible Say Everyone Has Sinned?

-Yes.
-The Bible is very clear:
+Yes, without exception:

-> “There is no one righteous, not even one... all have sinned and fall short of the glory of God.”
+> “There is no one righteous, not even one... all have sinned and fall short of the glory of God.” _(Romans 3:10, 23)_
-> *(Romans 3:10, 23)*

-This isn’t meant to shame us—it’s meant to tell the truth.
-We’re all in the same boat.
-Whether we’ve lived a wild life or tried to be “a good person,” we still carry a nature that’s broken.

-Even **King David**, one of Israel’s greatest leaders, said:

-> “There is no one who does good, not even one.” *(Psalm 53:3)*
+This truth isn’t meant to crush you but to awaken you.
+Whether you’ve lived rebelliously or tried to be “good,” you share the same need for a Savior.
+Even **King David** confessed, “There is no one who does good, not even one” (Psalm 53:3).

 ---

 ## Is There Any Hope?

-Yes—and this is the heart of the message of Yeshua.
-The Bible says:
+Yes, and His name is **Yeshua**!
+The Bible declares:

-> “While we were still sinners, the Messiah died for us.” *(Romans 5:8)*
+> “While we were still sinners, the Messiah died for us.” _(Romans 5:8)_

-Sin may be powerful, but God’s love is stronger.
-God sent His Son, **Yeshua**, the Jewish Messiah, to live a perfect life and take the penalty for our sin by dying on the cross.
-But death did not win—**He rose from the dead**, defeating sin and death once and for all.

-Through **faith in Him**, anyone can be forgiven and made new.
+God’s love triumphs over sin’s power.
+He sent **Yeshua, the Jewish Messiah**, to live a sinless life, die on the cross for your sins, and rise from the dead, defeating sin and death forever.
+There is no other way to be reconciled to God but through faith in Him (John 14:6).
+Will you trust Him today?

 ---

-## What Happens When We Trust in the Messiah?
+## What Happens When We Trust in Yeshua?

-When we trust in Yeshua, a few incredible things happen:
+When you place your faith in Yeshua, everything changes:

-1. **We are forgiven.** Our sins—past, present, and future—are washed away.
+1. **You are forgiven.** Every sin—past, present, and future—is washed away by His blood.
-2. **We are made alive.** Ephesians 2 says we were “dead in our sins,” but now we are spiritually alive.
+2. **You are made alive.** Ephesians 2 says you were “dead in your sins,” but now you’re alive in Messiah.
-3. **We are set free.** Sin no longer has to control us.
-We can live in a new way—with hope, peace, and purpose.
+3. **You are set free.** Sin’s grip is broken, and you can live with hope, peace, and purpose.
-4. **We are changed.** God begins a lifelong work of changing our hearts so we become more like Him.
+4. **You are transformed.** God begins reshaping your heart to reflect His Son.

 ---

 ## Why Does This Matter?

-Understanding sin isn’t about making people feel guilty.
-It’s about helping us recognize **why we need saving**, and why **Yeshua is so important**.
-If we think we’re fine on our own, we won’t reach out for help.
-But once we realize how deep the problem goes, we can finally turn to the only One who can truly fix it.
+Understanding sin shows us our desperate need for Yeshua.
+Conviction of sin isn’t about guilt—it’s God’s kindness leading you to repentance (Romans 2:4).
+Without seeing our need, we’d never reach for the Savior. **Yeshua alone** can heal what sin has broken.
+Don’t wait—turn to Him now and find the life you were created for.

 ---

 ## Final Thoughts

-Sin is real.
-We see its effects every day—in the world and in our own hearts.
-But God did not leave us stuck. **The story of the Bible is the story of a God who runs toward sinners**, not away from them.
+Sin is real, and its effects are all around us—in the world and in our hearts.
+But God’s love is greater.
+Through **Yeshua the Messiah**, God runs toward sinners like you and me, offering forgiveness and restoration.
+Come to Him today, confess your sins, and trust in His finished work on the cross.

-Through **Yeshua the Messiah**, we can be forgiven, freed, and restored to the relationship with God we were always meant to have.

-> “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+> “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.” _(1 John 1:9)_

-> *(1 John 1:9)*
+Dear friend, Yeshua is calling you.
+Will you answer?

 ---

-*Download your [free teaching guide](../../assets/Doctrine-of-Sin-Teaching-Guide.pdf) today to learn more, and don't forget to share with friends and family!*
+_Download your [free teaching guide](../../assets/Doctrine-of-Sin-Teaching-Guide.pdf) today to dig deeper, and share this good news with those you love!_